Breezy blog

 “Hi, I want to change my booking from Saturday to Sunday.
 But only if there’s space.”

-Why it was a breakthrough?
+Why was it a breakthrough?

-Because of this efficiency, transformers could grow into models with billions (now trillions) of parameters.
+• Because of this efficiency, transformers could grow into models with billions (now trillions) of parameters

-They don’t lose context, so they produce much more natural and useful answers.
+• They don’t lose context, so they produce much more natural and useful answers

 Without transformers, tools like ChatGPT, Bard, and Claude simply wouldn’t exist.